-An AED is located behind the reception desk of the Emery Building.
+An AED is in the Copy Room.
 The AED is a portable electronic device that automatically diagnoses the life-threatening cardiac arrhythmias and is able to treat them through defibrillation.
 During all childcare operational hours at least one staff trained in use of the AED in on site.